GustafEnebog/project-2/README.md

 + Remaining bugs:
   + The drawing coordinates are erroneous () for sweep angle, Δ of 0 which is why this angle is taken out of the allowed input range the sweep angle, Δ. For this reason the negative sweep angle, Δ unfortunately also becomes unavailable despite being in full working order.
+  + Below image shows (on the inner wing panel on top) that negative sweep angles is perfectly possible thanks to the getNegXCompFactor function.

 ![negative x values](assets/images/compensate-neg-x-values.jpg)